 This is India; the land of dreams and romance, of fabulous wealth and fabulous poverty, of splendour and rags, of tigers and elephants, the cobra and the jungle, the country of a thousand nations and a hundred tongues, of a thousand religions and two million gods, cradle of the human race, birthplace of human speech, mother of history, grandmother of legend, great-grandmother of tradition — the one land that all men desire to see, and having seen once, by even a glimpse, would not give that glimpse for the shows of all the rest of the globe combined."
 Mark Twain

   The sheer size of the country means that the weather patterns are extremely varied, and we can advise the best region for whichever month you choose to travel to India.
 But generally speaking, the best time to visit India is between October and March for warm, dry and sunny weather.
 In December and January, and from June to September marks the largest contrast between the climates of northern India and southern India; in mid-winter icy winds from the snowfields of the Himalayas chill the north, whilst the Tamil plains and coastal Kerala, bask under the sultry sunshine.
 During the summer, monsoon season breaks on the Keralan coast and works its way northeast across the country, whilst Ladakh juxtaposes the rest of the country with the most fabulous sunshine weather.

-To help you decide where to visit in India, click on one of the below icons to explore suggested itineraries and luxury hotels of either North India or South India, and then speak to one of our destination specialists who will be happy to help you plan your bespoke Indian getaway, complete with our best travel tips and expert travel guides…
+  To help you decide where to visit in India, click on one of the below icons to explore suggested itineraries, luxury hotels and locations of either North India or South India, and then speak to one of our destination specialists who will be happy to help you plan your bespoke Indian getaway, complete with our best travel tips and expert travel guides…